venukotamraju/Oldie-Goldie/docs/python-compatibility.md

 # 🐍 Python Compatibility Guide

-Oldie-Goldie aims to support modern Python versions across Windows, macOS, and Linux.
+Oldie-Goldie supports modern Python versions on Windows, macOS, and Linux.
-Because the project uses cryptographic dependencies with native components, compatibility depends on upstream wheels.
+Because the project relies on cryptographic packages with native components, compatibility depends on upstream wheel availability.

 ---